-- (a) The appeals referee prior to a fair hearing appeal may hold a prehearing conference to further the interests of justice or efficiency and must include the person involved in the appeal.
+- (a) The human services judge prior to a fair hearing appeal may hold a prehearing conference to further the interests of justice or efficiency and must include the person involved in the appeal.
 A person involved in a fair hearing appeal or the agency may request a prehearing conference.
 The prehearing conference may be conducted by telephone, in person, or in writing.
-The prehearing conference may address the following: - (1) disputes regarding access to files, evidence, subpoenas, or testimony; - (2) the time required for the hearing or any need for expedited procedures or decision; - (3) identification or clarification of legal or other issues that may arise at the hearing; - (4) identification of and possible agreement to factual issues; and

-- (5) scheduling and any other matter which will aid in the proper and fair functioning of the hearing. - (b) The appeals referee shall make a record or otherwise contemporaneously summarize the prehearing conference in writing, which shall be sent to both the person involved in the hearing, the person's attorney or authorized representative, and the agency.
+The prehearing conference may address the following: - (1) disputes regarding access to files, evidence, subpoenas, or testimony; - (2) the time required for the hearing or any need for expedited procedures or decision; - (3) identification or clarification of legal or other issues that may arise at the hearing; - (4) identification of and possible agreement to factual issues; and - (5) scheduling and any other matter which will aid in the proper and fair functioning of the hearing. - (b) The human services judge shall make a record or otherwise contemporaneously summarize the prehearing conference in writing, which shall be sent to both the person involved in the hearing, the person's attorney or authorized representative, and the agency.
+A human services judge may make and issue rulings and orders while the appeal is pending.
+During the pendency of the appeal, these rulings and orders are not subject to a request for reconsideration or appeal.
+These rulings and orders are subject to review under subdivision 24 and section 256.045, subdivision 7.